Computation of the taut, the veering and the Teichm\"uller polynomials: The veering polynomials

 Let $\mathcal{V}= ((T,F, E), \alpha, \nu)$ be a veering triangulation.
 The matrix $D^L$ assigns to a tetrahedron a set of \emph{four} relations between its edges.
 By Lemma \ref{lemma:linear_dependence}, we can group triangles of a tetrahedron in pairs in such a way that $D^L$ evaluated on each pair equals where $d_t, d_b$ denote the top end the bottom diagonals of the tetrahedron, respectively, and $s_1, s_2$ --- its two equatorial edges of a different colour than~$d_b$.

 Following \cite{LMT} we use this fact to define a $\zz\lbrack H\rbrack$-module homomorphism

 assigning to each tetrahedron of a veering triangulation $\Vab$ a linear combination of its edges of the form \eqref{eqn:big}.
 We call the cokernel of $N^L$ the \emph{lower veering module} and denote it by $\module^L_{\alpha, \nu}(\mathcal{V})$.
-The subscripts $\alpha, \nu$ reflect the fact that to define this module one needs both the transverse taut structure $\alpha$ and the colouring $\nu$ on $\mathcal{V}$. \begin{definition} The \emph{lower veering polynomial} $V^L_\mathcal{V}$ is the determinant of~$N^L$. \end{definition} Thus the lower veering polynomial is the zeroth Fitting invariant of the lower veering module.

-Analogously the \emph{upper veering polynomial} $V^U_\mathcal{V}$ is the determinant of the map~$N^U$, which assigns to a tetrahedron with the top diagonal~$d_t$, the bottom diagonal $d_b$ and equatorial edges $w_1, w_2$ of a different colour than~$d_t$ a linear combination $d_b-d_t-w_1-w_2$.
+The subscripts $\alpha, \nu$ reflect the fact that to define this module one needs both the transverse taut structure $\alpha$ and the colouring $\nu$ on $\mathcal{V}$. \begin{definition} The \emph{lower veering polynomial} $V^L_\mathcal{V}$ is the determinant of~$N^L$, that is the zeroth Fitting invariant of the lower veering module. \end{definition} Analogously the \emph{upper veering polynomial} $V^U_\mathcal{V}$ is the determinant of the map~$N^U$, which assigns to a tetrahedron with the top diagonal~$d_t$, the bottom diagonal $d_b$ and equatorial edges $w_1, w_2$ of a different colour than~$d_t$ a linear combination

 \begin{remark} In \cite[Section 3]{LMT} the (upper) veering polynomial is well-defined as an element of $\ZH$, and not just up to a unit.
 This is accomplished by identifying a tetrahedron of $\Vab$ with its bottom diagonal.
 Then the map $N^U$ has $\ZH^E$ as both the domain and codomain.
 The upper veering polynomial $V^U_\mathcal{V}$ is then equal to the determinant of $N^U$, where the basis for the domain and codomain is chosen to be the same.